aiidateam/aiida-core/docs/source/developers.rst

 `base_site.html` in `templates` contain the basic site.

-If you want to change the root aida url, change the AIDA_ROOT_URL variable in `settings.py` in `aidadb` directory.
+If you want to change the root aida url, change the AIDA_ROOT_URL variable in `settings.py` in `aida.djsite.settings` directory.
 Currently it is set so that links like http://host/aida/ work.